 Rather than frying or baking the tofu (which would toughen it), we decided to simmer it in vegetable stock.
 The result was smooth, soft tofu slices, which made a perfect contrast to the chewy Farro grains.

-- Add the grains, water, and vegetable base to a medium saucepan, and simmer for about 90 minutes.
-Once the grains are cooked to the desired texture, drain any excess water.
+- Add the farro and 3½ cups of the broth to a medium saucepan, and simmer for about 90 minutes.
+Once the grains are cooked to the desired texture, drain any excess broth.

-- When there are about 15 minutes left, steam the broccoli, cabbage, and carrots (and any other veggies you want).
+- When there are about 15 minutes left, steam the broccoli, cabbage, and carrots (and any other veggies you want) in a small saucepan.

-- At the same time, bring 2 cups water and 1 teaspoon vegetable base to a boil in a sautee pan or skillet.
-Slice the Tofu into ½? strips, and simmer gently in the broth, for about 10 minutes.
+- At the same time, bring the remaining 2 cups of broth to a boil in a saute pan or skillet.
+Slice the tofu into ½” strips, and simmer gently in the broth, for about 10 minutes.

 - One more thing while you’ve got all this going on: Toast the sesame seeds until they’re lightly browned.

-- To serve, place the Farro and vegetables in a bowl and gently lay the Tofu on top using a slotted spoon.
-Sprinkle the tofu with the sesame seeds and pepper.
+- To serve, place the farro and vegetables in a bowl and gently lay the tofu on top using a slotted spoon.
+Sprinkle the tofu with the sesame seeds and serve.